Environmental Health Mini Grant

 - Are there reporting requirements?

-- Yes, but they are minimal.
-A one-page detailed summary of the project outcome(s), including photos, is due August 1, 2025 or by the completion of the project.
+- Required: A one-page detailed summary of the project outcome(s), including photos, is due by February 1, 2026 or once the project is complete.